ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 </span>

 <a name=”import”>
-##Getting a URI Beacon program
+##Getting a UriBeacon program
 </a>

-URI Beacons have a basic structure that's available on the mbed website.
+UriBeacons have a basic structure that's available on the mbed website.
 All you need to do is import it to the compiler and replace the default information with your own.
 To do that:

 * Go to the [BLE_URIBeacon](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_URIBeacon/) page.